-DIY Painting Tips, Tricks, and a Step-By-Step Guide
+DIY Painting Tips, Tricks, and a Step-by-Step Guide

 My dad was a handyman, and I grew up helping him.
 I’ve painted my home from top to bottom, as well as the houses and apartments of countless other people.
 I’ve learned a thing or two over the years and I’m happy to share my tips and a step-by-step guide with you!
 It looks like a lot of information (because it is), but don’t worry or get overwhelmed.
 Painting a room is an easy, inexpensive DIY project and you can do it!